Choosing a car always involves an element of compromise. You may not be able to get everything you want or need for the price you can afford.

 For carrying lots of people in comfort, you'll need a multi-purpose vehicle - usually just called an MPV.
 These have more space in the back.
 Seven-seat MPVs have a third row in the back.
 In more compact seven-seaters, these seats can be folded away into the boot floor - you don't get much space for luggage with the seats up.
 These fold-up seats may not be big enough for large children and may become uncomfortable on long journeys.

 You'll certainly need the extra row of seats if you have more than two children who need child seats, as you won't be able to fit three standard child seats next to each other.
-However, Multimac makes three- and four-child car seats, which can be fitted to the rear seats of most cars; they take children up to 12 years (36kg), and a baby seat is also available.
+However, Multimac makes three- and four-child car seats, which can be fitted to the rear seats of most cars; they take children up to 12 years (36kg).
+A baby seat is also available.

 Getting in and out